 GPM Science and Applications

-GPM will provide global precipitation measurements with improved accuracy, coverage and dynamic range for studying precipitation characteristics.
+GPM provides global precipitation measurements with improved accuracy, coverage and dynamic range for studying precipitation characteristics.
 GPM is also expected to improve weather and precipitation forecasts through assimilation of instantaneous precipitation information.
-Relative to TRMM, the enhanced measurement and sampling capabilities of GPM will offer many advanced science contributions and societal benefits:
+Relative to TRMM, the enhanced measurement and sampling capabilities of GPM offers many advanced science contributions and societal benefits:

 - Improved knowledge of the Earth’s water cycle and its link to climate change

 - New insights into storm structures and large-scale atmospheric processes